unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

   const targetLanguageId = targetLanguage && targetLanguage.languageId;
   const verboseTraining = false;

-  const {targetUsfm, sourceUsfm} = getTranslationMemoryForBook(bookId, translationMemory);
+  // Extract book-specific translation memory for current context const {targetUsfm, sourceUsfm} = getTranslationMemoryForBook(bookId, translationMemory);

+  /**
+   * Toggles the training process on/off
+   *
+   * When activated, this sets doTraining=true to start the training process.
+   * When deactivated, it sets cancelTraining=true to stop any ongoing training.
+   */
   const handleToggleTraining = () => {
     const newTrainingState = !training;
     console.log('Toggle training to: ' + newTrainingState);